sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 #### Sign up to explore search snippets and Insights:

 If you would like to save your own [frequent search snippets](https://docs.sourcegraph.com/code_search/how-to/scopes), [track changes to your code with Insights](https://docs.sourcegraph.com/code_insights), or [pull in additional code context with Insights](https://docs.sourcegraph.com/extensions), Sourcegraph is free to start using!
 To do so, you can make an account on [Sourcegraph's cloud instance](https://sourcegraph.com/search), or [download Sourcegraph locally](https://docs.sourcegraph.com/getting-started) to test things out!

+If you want to learn more about how Sourcegraph can help you search your code, check out our tutorials and video walk-throughs [on our Learn site](https://learn.sourcegraph.com/).